Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Analogy with black-hole quasi-normal modes

 A closely related structure appears in the present non-Hermitian Klein--Gordon model.
 The inverse-square interaction obtained in Eq.~(\ref{Sch_like}) plays a role analogous to the near-horizon effective potential in black-hole perturbation theory, where inverse-square terms arise from the centrifugal barrier and the near-horizon redshift in tortoise coordinates.
 In both cases, the local dynamics exhibits an emergent one-dimensional scale invariance that governs the short-distance behavior of the solutions.

-More importantly, the physical selection principle for the spectrum is the same in both systems.
+In fact, the physical selection principle for the spectrum is the same in both systems.
 In black-hole physics, the causal structure of spacetime enforces a purely ingoing boundary condition at the horizon, reflecting the one-way nature of the event horizon.
-In the present model, the imaginary scalar potential renders the singular point $r=0$ a perfect absorber, and the purely outgoing boundary condition imposed in Sec.~IV enforces directed flux into this absorbing center.
+In the present model, the imaginary scalar potential renders the singular point $r=0$ a perfect absorber, and the purely outgoing boundary condition imposed in Sec.~III enforces directed flux into this absorbing center.
 In both cases, the boundary condition is dictated by physical irreversibility rather than by mathematical convenience.

 As a result, the spectral problem in both settings admits a discrete set of complex frequencies that describe damped oscillations.
 In the present model, the spectrum takes the explicit log-periodic form